vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/tekton-gs-p1.md

         - "Hello World"
 ```

-Take a moment to digest this a bit.
-While a `task` can become much more complex than this, this specific task has no inputs, no outputs, and just a single step.
+Take a moment to digest this part.
+While a `task` can become much more complex, this specific task has no inputs, no outputs, and just a single step.
 That step (named `echo`) uses the [Ubuntu image from Docker Hub](https://hub.docker.com/_/ubuntu), and executes the following command:

 `echo "Hello World"`

-Tekton automatically stores logs of all tasks that are ran, so even though the container that will run this will tasks will quickly go away, you can reference the results of that task after the fact.
+Tekton automatically stores the output of all tasks that are run, so even though the container that will run these tasks will quickly go away, you can reference the results of that task after the fact.

-In order to actually run this task though, you need to create one more resource, a `TaskRun`. `TaskRun` resources define how to run specific tasks.
+However, in order to actually run the task, you need to create one more resource, a `TaskRun`.
+This resource defines how to run specific tasks.
 Consider the following for this example:

 ```yaml
 apiVersion: tekton.dev/v1beta1